Bible Meaning: To distress, a rock

 The city was incredibly proud of its wealth and status as a premier merchant of the seas (Isaiah 23).
 It was a "crowning city" in that it created several dependent cities, colonies and kingdoms in Spain, Cyprus, Africa and other locations.
 Its merchants were considered princes whose reputation was known throughout the world (Isaiah 23:8).

 Relationship with Israel

-One of Tyre's kings, named Hiram, was an ally and trading partner of Israelite kings David and Solomon.
+One of the city's kings, named Hiram, was an ally and trading partner of Israelite kings David and Solomon.
 He was instrumental in providing building materials for David's royal palace (2Samuel 5:11) and generously offered materials and skilled craftsmen to build Jerusalem's Temple (2Chronicles 2:3 - 16).

-The city's relationship with Israel would later sour, however, especially when it began selling Kingdom of Judah captives to the Greeks (Joel 3:4 - 6).
+The relationship of Tyre with Israel would later sour, however, especially when it began selling Kingdom of Judah captives to the Greeks (Joel 3:4 - 6).

 New Testament mentions

 Jesus visited the area near Tyre during his ministry (Matthew 15:21, Mark 7:24).
 Those who lived in this Palestine coastal city were willing to travel to the shores of Galilee to hear him preach (Mark 3:8, Luke 6:17).
 The Apostle Paul visited the city during his third missionary journey where he met with local Christians for one week (Acts 21:1 - 3).

 And the fifth lot came out for the tribe of the children of Asher according to their families . . .
 And then the coast turneth to Ramah, and to the strong city Tyre: and the coast turneth to Hosah: and the outgoings thereof are at the sea from the coast to Achzib . . .